Getting to and from NAIA

 - Motorcycle taxis: For solo travelers with only a backpack or small bag.
 Faster than cars during heavy traffic and way cheaper.

 - NAIA-Clark P2P bus: For passengers connecting between NAIA and Clark International Airport.
-Genesis Transport operates this route 24/7, with schedules still worth checking before you travel.

 - NAIA parking: Live slot availability, rates, and which lot to pick if someone is driving you or picking you up.